JackGreenaway/final_project/readme.md

 - Bekhet, H. A., & Eletter, S. F. K. (2014).
 Credit risk assessment model for Jordanian commercial banks: Neural scoring approach.
 Review of Development Finance, 4(1), 20-28.

 - Ince, H., & Aktan, B. (2009).
 A comparison of data mining techniques for credit scoring in banking: A managerial perspective.
 Journal of Business Economics and Management, 10(3),233-240.

+I did look into using a SVM however, the quadratic time complexity meant that I didn't really have enough computing power to easily/quickly train the model

 ### Models Evaluation
 To evaluate the models, I used accuracy, precision, recall, F1-score, and AUC-score.
 I also used a AUC curve (for the neural network), and a heatmap to visualise the predictions.
 Lastly, arguably the most important metric: the false-positive, was calculated for each model.